united-security-providers/usp-core-waap/src/docs/lua-filters.md

 * Both local and global variables defined that way are not available to other filter scripts nor to the same filter when processing a different request/response.
-* Lua filters and helper files (which are not limited to Lua scripts) are all deployed to the directory `/opt/usp/core-waap/lua/filters`; the `require` in the scripts above for `opt.usp.core-waap.lua.filters.util` thus refers to the Lua file `/opt/usp/core-waap/lua/filters/util.lua`.
+* Lua filters and helper files (which are not limited to Lua scripts) are all deployed to the directory `/opt/usp/core-waap/lua/filters`.
-* Please note that in the example above, this path is not directly relevant - the `require` will automatically resolve to Lua files from that directory.
-But if a Lua script attempts to access other files, such as JSON or XML configuration files etc. that are also deployed in the same config map, the scripts will need to reference those files with the absolute folder path, e.g. `/opt/usp/core-waap/lua/filters/my-custom-config.xml`.
+    * To use a helper Lua script e.g. `util.lua` that implements a Lua module use `require` as in the scripts above with module path `opt.usp.core-waap.lua.filters.util`, which finds the Lua file at `/opt/usp/core-waap/lua/filters/util.lua`.
+    * To read or use the content of a helper file of any kind, use the full path in Lua scripts, e.g. to use a helper file `config.xml` use the path `/opt/usp/core-waap/lua/filters/config.xml`.

 This produces the following log entries for a GET request first to `/foo` and then one to `/bar` (log prefixes removed below):